Sterilization law in the United States: Connecticut

 A person unable to give informed consent may only be sterilized if a Connecticut Probate Court determines it is in the patient's best interest.
+In general, sterilization is permitted for all individuals 18 and older with their informed consent.

+Delaware

+Throughout its history, Delaware forcibly sterilized over 1,500 people.
+In October 2023, Delaware fully banned any form of forced sterilization.
+The repeal did not include an apology to the past victims.

 Florida

 A person unable to give informed consent may only be sterilized or given an abortion with specific authority from the court.
 The court must find clear and convincing evidence the person is unable to give consent and the procedure is in the best interest of the individual.
 The statute expressly states that these requirements "are procedural and do not establish any new or independent right to or authority" over the individual regarding abortion or sterilization.

 A court may authorize for a surrogate to provide consent to the sterilization or abortion of another person, after the surrogate petitions the court, provides supporting documents on the intent of the patient, gives notice to all relevant parties, and a hearing is conducted to review the matter.

 Under Florida statute § 985.18, delinquent children ordered by the court to undergo psychological or physical health exams may not be given a "permanent sterilization" unless the procedure is medically necessary "to protect or preserve the life of the child."